-Every year, we celebrate Christmas on our land in Buziika with the children in our Education Sponsorship Outreach and their guardians.
+Every year, we celebrate Christmas on our land in Buziika with the children in our Scholarship Program and their guardians.
 This past Saturday, 1,200-1,600 children and guardians came to do just that… celebrate.

 In Uganda, dance is almost always present in celebrations.
 So, it’s only fitting that the children in our sponsorship program performed a variety of traditional dances, creative songs, and even a skit.
 After their performances, we recognized students with outstanding academic achievement.
 We loved seeing the proud faces of parents and guardians as students accepted awards.
 After diving into a feast prepared by our incredible kitchen staff (it took them two days… talk about dedication!), we passed out gifts to all of the families represented in our sponsorship program.
 They all accepted their gifts of matoke (plantain), soda, flour, pineapple, royco (seasoning), sugar, cooking oil, ground g-nuts, tomatoes, salt, irish onions, and a basin.